-The Agency Agreement, the Deed of Covenant, the Notes, the Coupons and any non-contractual obligations arising out of or in connection with the Agency Agreement, the Deed of Covenant, the Notes and the Coupons are governed by, and construed in accordance with, English law except for the provisions of Condition 2 which shall, in each case, be governed by, and construed in accordance with, Icelandic law.
+The Agency Agreement, the Deed of Covenant, the Notes (other than CSD Notes), the Coupons and any non-contractual obligations arising out of or in connection with the Agency Agreement, the Deed of Covenant, the Notes (other than CSD Notes) and the Coupons are governed by, and construed in accordance with, English law except for the provisions of Condition 2 which shall, in each case, be governed by, and construed in accordance with, Icelandic law.
+The CSD Notes and any non-contractual obligations arising out of or in connection with them will be governed by, and construed in accordance with, Icelandic law.